-Q5.
-(20 points) ......
+Q5. (points on Lab 4) .....
 Translation into Lambda Calculus

 A programmer is having difficulty debugging the following Python program.
 In theory, on an "ideal" machine with infinite memory, this program would run forever.
 In practice, this program crashes because it runs out of memory, since extra space is required every time a function call is made.